metacpan/metacpan-cpan-extracted/distros/T/Test-Mojo-Role-Debug/README.md

 selector to be passed to ["at" in Mojo::DOM](https://metacpan.org/pod/Mojo::DOM#at), in which case, only the markup of that element will be dumped.

+A filename can be provided as the second argument to put the contents into the file instead.
+To dump entire DOM, use `undef` or empty string as the first argument.

 ## `da`

     $t->da;
     $t->da('#foo');
+    $t->da('', 'file.html');
+    $t->da('#foo', 'file.html');

 Same as ["d"](#d), except it always dumps, regardless of whether the previous test failed or not.